Ajay051198/PendulumAssignment/README.md

 - Wind is implemented, by introducing a variable that is added to the velocity of the pendulum bob.
 - The mass of the pendulum does not affect its acceleration as it will always be acceleration due to gravity.
-- However the effect of wind will reduce greater the mass of the pendulum.
+- However the effect of wind will reduce with increase in the mass of the pendulum.
 So to implement this logic, the affect of wind is reduced when mass is increased.
-- In the frontend UI, increase in mass is shown with a increase in radius of the pendulum's bob.
-The fact that a larger radius would mean greater effect of wind is ignore as we can considering mass and not size. (so the larger size is just a representation of the mass and not of the size)
+- In the frontend UI, increase in mass is shown with an increase in radius of the pendulum's bob.
+The fact that a larger radius would mean greater effect of wind is ignored as we are considering mass and not size. (so the larger size is just a representation of the mass and not of the size)

 ### Notes: Frontend